 Warming-induced height increases are only one response that may affect dispersal patterns in wind-dispersed plants under climate change.
-For example, increases in air temperature may increase seed dispersal distances by increasing air turbulence (Kuparinen et al 2009).
-Shifts in wind speeds may shift dispersal patterns and the rates at which wind-dispersed species spread (Bullock et al. 2012), and increases in the frequency of extreme wind events may increase frequency of long-distance dispersal events (Soons et al 2004).
+For example, increases in air temperature may increase seed dispersal distances by increasing air turbulence (Kuparinen et al. 2009).
+Shifts in wind speeds may shift dispersal patterns and the rates at which wind-dispersed species spread (Bullock et al. 2012), and increases in the frequency of extreme wind events may increase frequency of long-distance dispersal events (Soons et al. 2004).
 Furthermore, even wind dispersal itself is only one aspect of overall dispersal, as these kinds of plants typically may have multiple dispersal vectors, such as ants, that occur in parallel or series with wind dispersal (Rogers et al. 2019).
 Climate change may affect one or more dispersal vectors within a particular system, thus affecting the total dispersal kernel, or the probability distribution of dispersal distances when all dispersal vectors are taken into account.

 How these changes play out will critically determine distributions of invasive species in future climates.
 Dispersal kernels like the ones in this study are often used to estimate the rate at which species spread, and are often included integrodifference and integral projection models of population spread (e.g. Kot et al. 1996; Neubert and Caswell 2000, Ellner and Rees 2006, Jongejans et al. 2011).
 These sorts of models can be highly sensitive to the right tails of dispersal kernels used in the model framework; population movement here can often be driven by a small handful of long-distance dispersal events (Kot et al. 1996; Clark et al. 1998, 2001).
-Because propagules dispersed long distance can escape density-dependent mortality (Janzen 1970; Connell 1971) from sources such as predation (Blundell and Peart 1998; Norghauer et al 2010) or infection by pathogens (Augspurger 1983; Augspurger and Kelly 1984), or because they can simply find more suitable habitat, they may experience increased fitness and make significant contributions to population growth and spread.
+Because propagules dispersed long distance can escape density-dependent mortality (Janzen 1970; Connell 1971) from sources such as predation (Blundell and Peart 1998; Norghauer et al. 2010) or infection by pathogens (Augspurger 1983; Augspurger and Kelly 1984), or because they can simply find more suitable habitat, they may experience increased fitness and make significant contributions to population growth and spread.
 If warming due to climate change increases the likelihood or magnitude of dispersal events in the right tail of the kernel as we have shown, it may have strong effects on spread rates, even if increased dispersal distances are somewhat modest.
 The information used to construct dispersal kernels can affect estimates of spread rates too.
 For example, Teller et al. (2016) demonstrate that C. nutans seeds from warmed maternal plants are more likely to be released from the seed head and that ignoring this can underestimate the rate of population spread by approximately 11%.
 Modelling dispersal using maximum flower head height rather than the distribution of flower head heights may overestimate spread rates since models using the maximum height will assume that seeds are released from higher above the ground than they actually are; seeds will then spend more time in the air and thus be carried further by wind, leading to an overrepresentation of longer dispersal distances.